 Coal fires are very cosy but they expel more CO2 towards the atmosphere compared to the central heating.
-Recycling and reusing also reduces the effects of coal use on the environment.
-Waste products caught by scrubbers can be utilized to create products like synthetic gypsum and cement for a wallboard.
+Recycling and reusing also reduce the effects of coal use on the environment.
+Waste products caught by scrubbers can be utilized to create products like synthetic gypsum and cement for wallboard.

 - Making a Hole For Your Fence